 The Birth of Shinobu

-Like many who didn’t bother to just read the manga to find out, I never understood how a 500-year-old vampire ended up working with a demi-human?
+Like many who didn’t read the manga, I never understood how a 500-year-old vampire ended up working with a demi-human?
 Yet, within the span of maybe 5 to 10 minutes, toward the end, we get that answer.
 It isn’t the most satisfying, but you get it.

 Anyone familiar with Araragi battles knows his are bloody to the point of being comical.
 Yet, he always does something unorthodox to throw off his opponent.
 This battle is no different.
 Heads are punched off, half of Araragi’s body is running one way as his torso and above are somewhere else, and it is very much a classic Monogatari battle.